Narc17/Discovering-New-Shop-Signboards-from-Daily-Driving-Video-Data/README.md

 4. Compare data

 # Codes
-We will release the codes about shop signboard detection and comparison models and sample toy dataset as soon as we got the permissions from our cooperating company.
+We will release the codes about shop signboard detection and comparison models with their realted sample dataset as soon as we got the permission from our cooperating company.